 This is an ongoing project that links Vision Gaspé-Percé Now, educational institutions, and health and social networks.
 Phase 1, which ran in 2015-2016, produced a needs assessment and targeted internships were identified at the CISSS de la Gaspésie.
 The services available to interns were identified and an action plan was developed to be used in Phase 2 of the project.

-Phase 2 is scheduled to run in 2016-2017 and will work toward organizing the internships identified in Phase 1, creating a variety of promotional tools for distribution, and producing orientation material for future interns.
-The project coordinator will work to promote the region and support interns by helping them apply for incentive bursaries, finding lodging, ensuring transport, and so on while they are working in the Gaspésie.
+Phase 2 ran in 2016-2017 and worked toward organizing the internships identified in Phase 1, creating a variety of promotional tools for distribution, and producing orientation material for future interns.
+The project coordinator works to promote the region and support interns by helping them apply for incentive bursaries, finding lodging, ensuring transport, and so on while they are working in the Gaspésie.

 The Golden Shares Initiatives are implemented across the province.
 Click here to see how our partners work to achieve the goals of the Retention Project.